Haney retains WBC lightweight belt in decision over Kambosos

 Haney retained his WBC lightweight title and added three more from the weight class after his unanimous points decision over Australian George Kambosos.

-The 23-year-old Haney won three of the first four rounds and was well ahead at the halfway point of the 12-round bout to become undisputed champion in the lightweight division.
+The 23-year-old American won three of the first four rounds and was well ahead at the halfway point of the 12-round bout to become undisputed champion in the lightweight division.

 The judges scored the fight 116-112, 116-112 and 118-110 in Haney’s favor.